nicktaras/pre_config_pi/README.md

 Video walk through of these steps and a few more to get you up and running with your Raspberry Pi: https://www.youtube.com/watch?v=4p7navuQbh0&t=170s

+For VNC Viewer - Run these command on the Pi via SSH before trying to connect to VNC Veiwer.

+sudo apt update
+sudo apt install realvnc-vnc-server realvnc-vnc-viewer

 Some handy commands:

 - Shut down the Pi - sudo shutdown -h now